presswink/invitte-me-extension/POSTINSTALL.md

 When triggered by an HTTP request, this extension will sync old users with https://www.invitte.me.

+# Documentation

 To learn more about invitte, visit their website at https://docs.invitte.me

 <!-- We recommend keeping the following section to explain how to monitor extensions with Firebase -->
 # Monitoring

 As a best practice, you can [monitor the activity](https://firebase.google.com/docs/extensions/manage-installed-extensions#monitor) of your installed extension, including checks on its health, usage, and logs.

+# Contact us
+if you have any issue with it or you have any questions related to this, you can reach out to us.

+emails: support@invitte.me, support@presswink.com